 Problems with cervical mucus usually cause no symptoms.
 Tests need to be done to assess whether the mucus is normal or not.

-The post coital test (PCT) :- This is one of the oldest tests in investigating infertility and has been done for well over 100years.
-Timing the PCT is critical, and it must be done in the preovulatory period, when the mucus is profuse and clear.
-The gynaecologist examines a small sample of the cervical mucus under a microscope some hours after sexual intercourse.
+The post-coital test (PCT):- This is one of the oldest tests in investigating infertility and has been done for well over 100years.
+Timing the PCT is critical, and it must be done in the preovulatory period when the mucus is profuse and clear.
+The gynecologist examines a small sample of the cervical mucus under a microscope some hours after sexual intercourse.
 The mucus is sucked painlessly from the cervical canal during an internal examination.
 Most doctors feel that the best time to do this is about 6 to 24 hours after sex, but this timing is not critical.
-The test is said to be positive if many normal live sperm are seen swimming in the mucus sample.
+The test is said to be positive if much normal live sperm are seen swimming in the mucus sample.
 The sperm should be swimming in a fairly straight line and reasonably vigorously.
 A positive PCT is very reassuring and implies that :

 - The husband is likely to be producing enough normal sperm